 The Property Tax Division annually publishes the Wyoming Personal Property Manual, which provides guidance to county assessors and other interested parties regarding the discovery, listing, classification, and valuation of commercial personal property for ad valorem tax purposes.

 By March 1st of every year all agricultural, business, and industrial personal property shall be reported to the county assessor in which the property is located.
 See Forms for the reporting of personal property.

-Wyoming State Statue requires that the County Assessors annually update property values.
+Wyoming State Statute requires that the county assessors annually update property values.
 Assessors are also required to complete a detailed review of real property characteristics for each property at least once every six years.
 The State Board of Equalization may take corrective action if county assessments do not meet established standards.
 Visit the Wyoming State Board of Equalization website for further guidance.

 For More Information

 Contact your county assessor if you have questions regarding property value, ownership, addresses, legal descriptions, tax relief, tax rates and valuation appeals.
 Contact your county treasurer if you have questions regarding tax payments.